Neighborhood Literacy Fund

 Explore these answers to frequently asked questions about the Neighborhood Literacy Fund.
 And if you can’t find what you’re looking for, email us.

 This Fund was designed and managed by members of Read by 4th, Philly’s early literacy movement.
-This year’s Fund is made possible by Vanguard Strong Start for Kids and The Allen Hilles Fund.
+This year’s Fund is made possible by Vanguard Strong Start for Kids.

-• The Neighborhood Literacy Fund seeks to support those who have faced challenges accessing traditional grant funds.
-Eligible applicants include both organizations and individual community members who meet at least one of the following criteria:
+The Neighborhood Literacy Fund seeks to support those who have faced challenges accessing traditional grant funds.
+Eligible applicants include both organizations and individual community members who meet all of the following criteria:

 Unfortunately we are unable to consider applications submitted after this time.
 We are planning to launch our next round in spring 2026 and would be happy to brainstorm with you about other possible funding sources in the meantime.